 Their GPS program in San Diego consists of a bilingual team who has close working relationships with medical professionals in Mexico.
 They can coordinate your transfers and evacuations.

 This is not a membership program but a hospital company with a unique service, and anyone can use them.
-Eventually, they will be paid by your insurance company.
+Eventually, they should be paid by your insurance company.

 If Binational or your insurance provider has not already contacted GPS on your behalf, you or your family can contact them directly.